 Sauce

-- Regular Soy Sauce: or substitute with low sodium soy sauce or light soy sauce, tamari sauce, or coconut aminos.
+- Regular Soy Sauce: Or use low-sodium soy sauce or light soy sauce.

 - Sesame Oil